-3.6 Messages
+3.6.1 Information Messages

-3.6.1 Information Messages These are brief messages about the programming status, such as "ROM' PASSED TEST" or the status message that displays when you first start up the sampler.
+These are brief messages about the programming status, such as "ROM' PASSED TEST" or the status message that displays when you first start up the sampler.
 Information messages are displayed for four seconds, unless they are terminated by pressing any key on the keypad.

-3.6.2 Help Notes To see a Help note: 1.
-Press the ?
-(Help) key.
-9. When the note required covered acrosses the word "more"
+3.6.2 Help Notes

+To see a Help note:

-- 2. When the note requires several screens, the word "more" appears in the lower-right corner.
-Press → for the next note. - 3.
+- 1. Press the ?
+(Help) key. - 3.
 Move back and forth between screens by pressing the arrow keys. - 4.
 Press Stop at any time to return to the programming screen.